YOU ARE EXPLORING

 Assist in the ambulatory training of health professionals.
 Health professionals who train in underserved communities are much more likely to serve those populations when their training is completed.

 Provide continuing education, especially for providers to the underserved.
 Continuing education programs improve the quality of care and enhance professional satisfaction, both of which contribute to provider retention.

-Recruit minority students into the health professions careers.
-Minority health professionals are substantially more likely to serve vulnerable populations then their majority counterparts.
+Recruiting minority, disadvantaged and rural students into health professions careers.
+These health professionals are substantially more likely to serve vulnerable populations then their majority counterparts.